malariagen/mgenv/README.md

 source binder/env.sh
 ```

-- Once activated, you can run a jupyter notebook on a local mahcine with:
+- Once activated, you can run a jupyter notebook on a local machine
+  with:

 ```
 jupyter notebook
 ```

-- or if you want to run a jupyter notebook on a server that you will connect to from your local machine, you could run a command such as:
+- Or if you want to run a jupyter notebook on a server that you will
+  connect to from your local machine, you could run a command such as:

 ```
 jupyter notebook --no-browser --ip=0.0.0.0 --port <port number>